wimpomp/sitk-registration-sys/README.md

 - find an affine transform or translation that transforms one image into the other
 - use bpline or nearest neighbor interpolation to apply a transformation to an image

-To do this [SimpleITK](https://github.com/SimpleITK/SimpleITK.git), which is written in C++, is used.
+To do this, [SimpleITK](https://github.com/SimpleITK/SimpleITK.git), which is written in C++, is used.
 An adapter library is created to expose the required functionality in SimpleITK in a shared library.
 Because of this, compilation of this crate requires quite some time, as wel as cmake.